warbe-maker/VBA-Error/README.md

 - Download and import [_clsCallStack_](https://www.dropbox.com/s/43enzf4bb3797ix/clsCallStack.cls?dl=1)
 - Download and import [_clsCallStackItem_](https://www.dropbox.com/s/sj3bj3zrhsm5itx/clsCallStackItem.cls?dl=1)

-Only in case you want to use a more appealing kind of error message:
+Only in case you want to use a more appealing kind of error message (see the [difference in the display](#difference-in-display-of-the-error-message)):
 - Download [fMsg.frm](https://www.dropbox.com/s/qc9kuqlah5tziov/fMsg.frm?dl=1) and [fMsg.frx](https://www.dropbox.com/s/ceisq7azcj5zsx0/fMsg.frx?dl=1) and import _fMsg.frm_
 Set the local Conditional Compile Argument in the mErrHndlr module
 ```vbscript